Ideas To Manage Pulse Crop Inputs This Year

-- Resources like provincial pulse grower websites can provide additional information and recommendations on controlling insect outbreaks in pulse crops.
+- Resources like provincial pulse grower websites or provincial crop protection guides can provide additional information and recommendations on controlling insect outbreaks in pulse crops.

 - Before you apply desiccant this year, consider the entire field; are some spots already mature and do not need desiccation?
 Digital agronomy scouting prior to application could save you time and money by reduced chemical and application costs.

 - Consider your application timing.
 Application in the evening and into the night, using high water volumes and the higher end of the recommended rate scale will result in quicker and more consistent dry-down, which will improve your crop quality, allow quicker harvest, and can improve your returns.